HTTPS – Not as Secure as You May Think

 - Once the connection is set up between the user’s browser and website – this is called a “handshake”.

-Common HTTPS Myths
+Common HTTPS myths

 It has come to a point where certain people think it’s a magic bullet to protect their website from hackers or malicious actions.
-To clear things up, I have listed the largest myths that I have come across for HTTPS as well as their underlying truths:
+To clear things up, I have listed the largest myths that I have come across about HTTPS as well as their underlying truths:

 Myth: SSL encrypts data everywhere.